51Degrees/specifications/pipeline-specification/features/data-updates.md

 implementers can choose either to provide the data in a single unified way or to implement the Data Update service to allow for multiple file sources.

-[^1] data sources are referred to as data files in the reference implementations

 ### Aspect Engine features

 In order to support this feature, Aspect Engines require